 SMOKE prevents the application of temporal profiles on top of the "native" resolution of the inventory.
 For example, a monthly inventory should not have annual-to-month temporalization applied to it; rather, it should only have month-to-day and diurnal temporalization.
 This becomes particularly important when specific sectors have a mix of annual, monthly, daily, and/or hourly inventories.
 The flags that control temporalization for a mixed set of inventories are discussed in the SMOKE documentation.
-The modeling platform sectors that make use of monthly values in the FF10 files are nonroad, onroad (for activity data), onroad_can, onroad_mex, othar, othpt, and ptegu.
+The modeling platform sectors that make use of monthly values in the FF10 files are ag, nonroad, onroad (for activity data), onroad can, onroad mex, other, other, and ptegu.